johnkeisker/25-data-modeling/explorer.md

 You're creating a simple Medium clone where people can write blog posts and comment on other people's blog posts.
 You want to have enough information to show the latest blog posts, blog posts for specific authors, and blog posts for specific categories.
 Categories and Authors need to match exactly for us to do this, so we'll make them their own models.

 ## Blog Post Model
-1. user_id - integer - id for the owner of this blog.
+1. user_id - integer - id for the owner of
+   this blog.
-2. created_at - datetime - when blog was created.
+2. created_at - datetime - when blog was
+   created.
-3. updated_at - datetime - when blog was updated.
+3. updated_at - datetime - when blog was
+   updated.
 4. id - integer - id for post.
+5. author_id - integer - author id.
+6. category_id - integer - category id.

 ## Comment Model
-1. comment_id - string - reader responses.
+1. comment - string - reader responses.
-2. likes - integer - how many likes post received.
+2. likes - integer - how many likes comment
+   received.
+3. comment_id - integer - comment id.

 ## Author Model
-1. user_id - integer - id for owner of blog.
+1. name - string - name of author.
-2. post_id - integer - id for this post.
+2. image - string - author image.

 ## Category Model
-1. user_id - integer - id for owner of blog.
+1. topic- string - topic of blog.
-2. post_id - integer - id for this post.

 # Quest 2 - Twitter Clone

 You're creating a Twitter clone.
 People can create tweets, follow other people and have followers.
 Keep in mind, unlike the blog post example where a comment is a separate entity, tweets responding to other tweets are still just tweets.
 Also, think about how Twitter turns a tweet into useful information.
 Do you think they scan tweets for @mentions and hashtags, or are they storing that kind of thing as additional fields?
 What models do we need to recreate Twitter?

 ## Tweet Model
-1. user_id - integer - id for owner of account.
+1. user_id - integer - id for owner of
+   account.
-2. tweet_id - integer - id for individual tweets.
+2. id - integer - id for individual tweets.
 3. retweet_id - integer - id for retweets.
+4. tweet - string - tweet.

 ## Following Model
-1. following_id - integer - id for people you follow.
+1. follower_id - integer - user_id for who is following's id

-## Followers Model
-1. followers_id - integer - id for people following you.
+2. followed_id - integer - user_id for who is being followed

 ## Like Model
-1. like_id - integer - id for likes, not necessarily from followers.
-2. followers_id - integer - id from followers.
+1. user_id
+2. tweet_id